Evaluating Your Readiness for entering the RN to BSN Program

 Here are the answers to some common questions about the RN to BSN program at Penn State New Kensington.
 Please contact us if your questions about our program are not answered below.

 How do I get admitted?

 You can start the application process online, or, if you have questions, you can contact our Admissions Office.
-In addition, you will have to submit official transcripts from all educational institutions previously attended to the address noted in the admission packet.
+In addition, you will have to submit official transcripts from all educational institutions previously attended.
 To speak with the Nursing Program Coordinator at Penn State New Kensington, please call 724-334-6725 or email [email protected].